 There is no truly unique identifier (yet) for a given address.
-The Delivery Point Barcode (DPBC), while close to being unique, isn't accurate enough to distinguish apartments within the same building.
-ZIP Codes are subject to change, which would alter the DPBC as well.
-Your best bet for a unique identifier for any given address would be to take the standardized version of the address (minus the fickle ZIP Code) and present it as a string.
+The Delivery Point Barcode (DPBC), while unique for most addresses is problematic because it is unstable.
+ZIP Codes are subject to change whenever needed by the US Postal Service, which would alter the DPBC.
+Your best bet for a unique identifier for any given address might be to take the standardized version of the address (minus the ZIP Code) and present it as a string.
 For example,

 Many people need to identify address duplicates in their databases.
 This can be difficult since you may have the same address formatted differently.
 For example:

 (a) 360 N Bedford Suite 204 Beverly Hills CA 90210-5124 (b) 360 North Bedford Dr # 204 Beverly Hills CA 90210-5124

 Because of the different formatting, they're hard to catch as duplicates.
 However, you'll notice that the Delivery Point Barcode (DPBC) is the same for both.
 This is because they are actually the same address.

 Note: There is no truly unique identifier (yet) for a given address.
 4% of ZIP Codes change each month.
 Boundaries are realigned as delivery routes change.
 Remember, the USPS owns the ZIP Codes and they change them anytime it is convenient for them.
 Since the DPBC is based on the ZIP Code, if that changes, the DPBC would change.
 Thus, today 902105124547 could represent one specific address but tomorrow it could be represented by a different DPBC due to a ZIP Code change.